mvolkmann/vuex-easy/README.md

 Any asynchronous processing, such as calling a REST service, can be done in an event handling method instead of an action.
-When the asynchronous part completes, a synchronous VueX commit can be performed.
+When the asynchronous part completes, a synchronous VueX commit can be performed (by calling methods on the `vxe` object).

 If common event handling code is needed across multiple components, it can be implemented as a plain function